yuanpaner/fs/note.md

 Your program should be able to handle filenames no larger than 16 bytes
 And my question is more about the requirement, like if we add a file from the parent folder (../), which filename are we expected to use, "../filename", or just "filename" ?
 I think I got it.
-<br>FYI.
+<strong>FYI.
 I use fs_ref.x to try that, and it shows, using "../filename", although I think it a little weird.
 In my opinion, the file in the virtual disk is an independent new file unrelated to the copied one, and we should remove the absolute path included in the filename.
-But for this assignment I think it understandable to keep it, for testing conveniently.</br>
+But for this assignment I think it understandable to keep it, for testing conveniently.</strong>
 piazza @499 answered by Joël
 Whatever filename is received by fs_create() is the correct filename that your library should use.

 15-char name, added, pass
 16-char name, unable to added, pass
 name with space,  added,  pass

+- [ ] filename which is not null terminator ? char array? try

 - [X] info, ls